DedaoLiu/aus_spider/README.md

 # aus_spider
-This crawler extract the price of popular medicines from chemistware house.\n Both english and chinese are supported.\n
+This crawler extract the price of popular medicines from chemistware house.

-\n
+Both english and chinese are supported.

 The crawler is based on scrapy.\n